MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-locations-to-use-bins.md

 ---
-title: How to Set Up Locations to Use Bins | Microsoft Docs
+title: How to Set Up Locations to Use Bins
-description: Bins represent the basic warehouse structure and are used to make suggestions about the placement of items.
-When you have created your bins, you can define very specifically the contents that you want to place in each bin, or the bin can function as a floating bin without specified contents.
+description: Bins represent the basic warehouse structure and are used to make suggestions about the placement and location of items.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual